Tom-Nagy/walking-around/README.md

 **The footer** present a button with the link "Get in touch !" on the left that bring the user to the application form.
-As well, social media logos on the right linked to different websites for additional informations on hiking.
+As well, social media logos on the right linked to different websites for additional information on hiking.
-The "copyright" (For eductionial use) is in the middle with responsive text to fit on small devices.
+The "copyright" (For educational use) is in the middle with responsive text to fit on small devices.

 All pages feature an hero image, taking all the viewport, bringing the sensation of open space and immersion into Nature.